Natural Resources Department

 "The river is alive.
 It is an essential part of our lives.
 When it is vibrant and healthy, our well being is preserved.
 We must heal and protect this precious resource, not just for our own tribal treaty rights, but because it's a wise and respectful thing to do for everyone who lives here."

 The Stillaguamish Tribe's Natural Resources Department came into being as a result of U.S. v.
-Washington, Civil 9213, better known as the Boldt Decision of 1974.
+Washington, Civil 9213, known as the Boldt Decision of 1974.
 In this case, which was affirmed by the U.S. Supreme Court, Puget Sound Indian Tribes who signed treaties with Isaac Stevens in the late 1800's retained the right to take up to 50% of all harvestable (beyond what is required to ensure reproductive success) fish and shellfish resources within their respective Usual and Accustomed (U&A's) fishing areas.
 Because the welfare of the Treaty Tribes is the responsibility of the U.S. Government (Trust status), it became the responsibility of the Bureau of Indian Affairs (BIA) to manage fish, shellfish, and other natural resources for the benefit of the Tribes.
-Seeing the benefit of having each Tribe manage its resources, the BIA entered into contracts with the Tribes to provide management of fish and shellfish resources within their respective U&A's.
+Understanding the benefit of having each Tribe manage its resources, the BIA entered into contracts with the Tribes to provide management of fish and shellfish resources within their respective U&A's.

 Our mission is to expand and enhance stream side forests throughout the Stillaguamish River Basin to benefit fish and wildlife.